Ajantha-Wira/OCT-EWS-public/README.md

 *An Embedding-Based Post-Classification Safety Layer for Detecting Unsafe Normal Predictions in OCT Screening* [Zenodo DOI]

-## Licence
+## License

-MIT Licence.
-See LICENSE for details.
+MIT License.

 ## Author

-Ajantha Wirasinghe
+Wirasinghe, A. I. (2026)
 MSc Computer Science with AI, Keele University
 github.com/Ajantha-Wira

 ## Preprint and DOI

-This work is available as a citable preprint:
+This work is available as a citable preprint with a persistent DOI:

 [Zenodo DOI – to be updated]